-Day of your procedure Plan to have a family member or friend drive you home after your procedure.
-A sling will be given to you at your appointment.
+Day of your procedure A sling will be given to you at your appointment.
 Activity restrictions: Rest today.
 Protect your shoulder by resting it.
 Days 2-3 Keep arm in sling.
 Come out of sling three times per day for gentle range of motion and pendulum exercises and table slides 3 -5 times a day.
 You should not sleep in the sling Days 4-7 Discontinue sling.
 Activity restrictions: You may lift up to 1 lbs.
 Begin use of shoulder for activities of daily living (like using it to groom, dress, eat and drive short distances).
 No overhead lifting.
 Start Rehabilitation: ROM: AAROM supine progress to seated, AROM elbow and scapula Progress to AROM of shoulder when tolerated Pulleys, table slides, wall slides